-Your arteries are responsible for carrying blood around your body, away from your heart, while your veins take this blood back to your heart.
+Your arteries are responsible for carrying blood around your body and away from your heart.
+Your veins are responsible for taking this blood back to your heart.
 Inside these veins are valves, which prevent blood from flowing back down through the veins.

 But what happens when there are issues with this process?

 Blood can start to pool in your legs and veins because it’s not flowing back to your heart as it should.
 This is known as venous reflux disease (also referred to as venous insufficiency or vein disease).

 The good news is, venous reflux disease isn’t uncommon, and it isn’t benign.
 Treatment programs work to relieve your symptoms and, if possible, correct whatever’s causing the abnormality in your veins.

 Let’s take a look at what is vein reflux disease, its causes, and what treatments are available.

 What is Venous Reflux Disease?